 Cleveland Alarmed Over Seeming Increase in Anti-LGBT Related Violence

-December 9, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 9, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This week, two transgender women were allegedly murdered just one day apart, leaving the Cleveland LGBT community shocked and concerned, according to local news network, KSDK.com.